Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Preliminary

-For \eqref{eq:obj2}, the intuition is more complicated.
-There are two ways to understand the construction of the objective function: the approximation of inverse and the Lagrange multiplier.
+The intuition behind \eqref{eq:obj2} is more complicated.
+There are two ways to motivate the objective function: the approximated inverse and the Lagrange multiplier.

-Recalling the objective function in Rayleigh quotient~\eqref{eq:Rayleighquotient}, the matrix inverse leads to expensive computational cost.
-Assuming the spectrum of $X^\top X$ is bounded by one, we have the Neumann series expansion and its first order approximation as,
+A multi-column version of Rayleigh quotient admits $\trace{(X^\top X)^{-1} X^\top A X}$, which could also be an objective function option for \OFM{}.
+Assuming the spectrum of $X^\top X$ is bounded by one, we have the Neumann series expansion of the inversion and the first order approximation as,